Broken Promises From An Employer

 Certainly, an employee can take legal recourse because of broken promises of the employer.
 Of course, promises made in writing are much easier to prove than promises that are merely related by spoken word.
 Even spoken promises may be substantiated by written documents or witnesses.
 A wise employee will document in writing all meaningful promises made concerning employment.

-In addition, most states will grant the employee a different kind of relief called “tort” through a fraud claim if such promises were done with intent at the time they were made.
-A breach of contract claim against an employer might simply entail a promises that the employer sincerely thought would be fulfilled but ultimately was not.
+In addition, most states will grant the employee a different kind of relief called “tort” through a fraud claim if such promises were made with intent at the time they were made.
+A breach of contract claim against an employer might simply entail a promise that the employer sincerely thought would be fulfilled but ultimately was not.
 In order to prove a fraud claim, an employee must show that the employer knew that the promises that were being made would not be fulfilled at the very time of making such promises.
 The advantage of a fraud claim is that not only an employee’s out-of-pocket wage loss is reimbursed, but also the employee might obtain punishment or “punitive” damages as well because of the wrongfulness of the employer’s actions.
 These punitive damages often put “teeth” into an employee’s claim.
-Also, some states, such as California, have statutes providing that a fraudulent misrepresentation made by an employer to induce change of residence of an employee could result in double damages to the employee, as well as a possible criminal charge against the employer.
+Also, some states, such as California, have statutes providing that a fraudulent misrepresentation made by an employer to induce a change of residence of an employee could result in double damages to the employee, as well as a possible criminal charge against the employer.
 It is that serious.

 Promises Broken During Employment

-An employer should abide by its promises it makes to an employee during employment.
+An employer should abide by the promises it makes to an employee during employment.
 The problem is defining what is a promise and what is not.
 Often an employer will place disclaimers in its employee handbook stating that such guidelines are not promises and that it reserves the right to change them at any time.
 In rebuttal, one can argue that oral assurances or promises or even written confirmation of such have been given to employees that have caused them to rely on it.
 In addition, the general practices of the employer in dealing with certain employment issues might be construed to be a promise.

 Again, the problem of proof is the difficult part of such a claim against an employer.
 An employee should keep an employee handbook, if at all possible, to document promises that have been made by the employer.
 In addition, as stated above, the employee should document any significant promises made.